PDrifting/CBookDraft/book.markdown

   // with floating point values.
 You will see output
   // that often does not match what you are assigning
   // to your variables.
 There are inaccuracy problems
-  // since all floating point type values cannot always
+  // since all Floating Point Type values cannot always
-  // be accurately represented with standard bit
+  // be accurately represented with a standard bit
-  // patterns like the integer types.
+  // pattern like the Integer Types.

   // All floating point values assigned during declare
   // are assumed to be double.
 You must use the F